 Clearly, your customer is more likely to come back if you pay the VAT and customs clearance.
 We offer DDP clearance solutions in which all VAT and customs are charged to the sender, meaning recipients do not get hit by extra charges when they receive their goods.
 It is important to speak to your logistics partner at an early stage and Asendia can work with you to identify the right solution for your needs and help minimise the costs.

 The kind of payment options you offer can help build trust further.
 Payment preferences in Switzerland vary depending on the primary language spoken by the recipient, with French and Italian speaking buyers preferring to pay for goods bought online in advance with their credit cards.
 However, most Swiss buyers prefer to pay once invoiced following receipt of goods or with PayPal; this option is most important to German speaking buyers, so 66 percent of the population.

 If you are an established retailer elsewhere in Europe or further afield, switch your website to a multilingual .ch domain so you have the local look and feel.
 Offer prices in Swiss francs.
 Consider distributing catalogues and other multichannel communications to promote your web shop and to strengthen your brand profile.
 Think about Swiss delivery preferences and consider potential customs clearance issues.
 Cover all these things and press the go button.
 It could be extremely lucrative.

 Read more about e-commerce opportunities in Switzerland here.

 Related News & Blog

-To guide you to greater commercial success, we’ll be presenting the 12 most important trends for today’s cross-border retailers.
-In this fir…E-commerce
+To guide you to greater e-commerce success, we’re presenting the 12 most important trends for today’s cross-border retailers.
+In this second…E-commerce